s-fleck/testthis/README.md

 package)

-## Coverage:
+## Test Coverage:

-Testhis now provides a checklist like test coverage analyser.
+Testthis now provides a checklist like test coverage analyser.
+This is non-automatic and requires you to manually mark functions as tested in your code.
+If you look for automatic test coverage analysis, you might want to check out the `covr` package.

 `get_test_coverage()`

     Package testthis, Test Coverage: 31.8%